Advancing medical technology with groundbreaking AI

 In 2013, Hollywood actress Angelina Jolie underwent a double mastectomy, even though there were no signs of breast cancer.
 Jolie had here DNA sequenced and discovered she carries a mutation of the BRCA1 gene that is associated with increased breast cancer occurrence.
 She decided on the surgical procedure was to prevent possible future illness.

-This case is a telling example of two trends in the practice of medicine: medicine becomes personalized and preventive medicine gains importance.
+This case is a telling example of two trends in the practice of advancing medical technology: medicine becomes personalized and preventive medicine gains importance.
 Traditionally procedures and dosages are tested and optimized for the average patient, however, it is now possible to tailor these procedures and dosages to the individual patient.
 The dramatic reduction in the cost of sensors, data communication and storage allows for meticulous tracing of the patients’ health, so illnesses can even be detected before they notice any symptoms.
 This preventive treatment of ailments can reduce costs considerably, both financially and in human suffering.